-Mark Norseth moved with his family to Oahu, Hawaii, and in 1998 to begin painting full time.
-He is confident and fluent in watercolor, pastel, and oil, and has won awards in regional and national exhibitions in all three mediums.
+Mark moved with his wife Iris, and son Erik, to the island of Oahu, Hawaii, and in 1998 began painting the pictures he’d long been hoping to.
+He is confident and fluent in watercolor, pastel, and oil painting and has won awards in regional and national exhibitions in all three mediums.

 Exhibitions have included the Adirondack Exhibition of American Watercolors, Academic Artists Association, The Pastel Society of America, The Hudson Valley Art Association, Hawaii Watercolor Society, and many others.
 In addition, Mark’s oil paintings, watercolors, and pastels are highly-valued in collections worldwide.